Skip navigation

 The library is composed of brick, block, and glass, and allows an abundance of natural light into the space.
 Its sweeping roof covers a partial second-story space, composed of the Finney community room and staff areas.
 The main floors house material collections, study rooms, a computer lab, and additional staff spaces.
 Located in the atrium is the “Megaphor” - a sculpture of blown-glass balls, created by artist Steve Feren.
 The sculpture is a nod to a megaphone, which emphasizes how libraries amplify information.
 While Washington Park Library’s contemporary design has stood firm for nearly twenty years, it was the last branch library constructed before mixed-use buildings became standard in the 2010s.

-Ian Woodard commented about 2 years ago...
+Ian Woodard commented almost 3 years ago...

 All the Milwaukee Public Library are very good places to study and to come and check out library book and video from any Milwaukee Public library any time or any day